NustinJewman/NustinJewman/README.md

 -  Hi, I’m @NustinJewman
--  I’m interested in ... analytics, web3, gambling,
+-  I’m interested in ... analytics, web3, sports betting,
 -  I’m currently learning ...
 Python, SQL, HTML
 -  I’m looking to collaborate on ...
 -  How to reach me ...